GabeScott/standard-works-vault/General Conference/2012 October - Of Regrets and Resolutions.md

 Let us resolve to cherish those we love by spending meaningful time with them, doing things together, and cultivating treasured memories.

+## I Wish I Had Lived Up to My Potential

 Another regret people expressed was that they failed to become the person they felt they could and should have been.
 When they looked back on their lives, they realized that they never lived up to their potential, that too many songs remained unsung.

 I am not speaking here of climbing the ladder of success in our various professions.
 That ladder, no matter how lofty it may appear on this earth, barely amounts to a single step in the great eternal journey awaiting us.

 Rather, I am speaking of becoming the person God, our Heavenly Father, intended us to be.

-We arrive in this world, as the poet said, “trailing clouds of glory”4 from the premortal sphere.
+We arrive in this world, as the poet said, “trailing clouds of glory”[^4] from the premortal sphere.

 Our Heavenly Father sees our real potential.
 He knows things about us that we do not know ourselves.
 He prompts us during our lifetime to fulfill the measure of our creation, to live a good life, and to return to His presence.

 Why, then, do we devote so much of our time and energy to things that are so fleeting, so inconsequential, and so superficial?
 Do we refuse to see the folly in the pursuit of the trivial and transient?

-Would it not be wiser for us to “lay up for [ourselves] treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not break through nor steal”?5
+Would it not be wiser for us to “lay up for \[ourselves\] treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not break through nor steal”?[^5]

 How do we do this?
 By following the example of the Savior, by incorporating His teachings in our daily lives, by truly loving God and our fellowman.

 We certainly cannot do this with a dragging-our-feet, staring-at-our-watch, complaining-as-we-go approach to discipleship.

 When it comes to living the gospel, we should not be like the boy who dipped his toe in the water and then claimed he went swimming.
 As sons and daughters of our Heavenly Father, we are capable of so much more.
 For that, good intentions are not enough.
-We must do.
-Even more important, we must become what Heavenly Father wants us to be.
+We must *do.* Even more important, we must *become* what Heavenly Father wants us to be.

 Declaring our testimony of the gospel is good, but being a living example of the restored gospel is better.
 Wishing to be more faithful to our covenants is good; actually being faithful to sacred covenants—including living a virtuous life, paying our tithes and offerings, keeping the Word of Wisdom, and serving those in need—is much better.
 Announcing that we will dedicate more time for family prayer, scripture study, and wholesome family activities is good; but actually doing all these things steadily will bring heavenly blessings to our lives.